UK's FTSE lifted by gains at Next and GKN

 The FTSE 100 reached a peak of 6,894.88 points in mid-May, which marked its highest level since December 1999, and came close to that level again in early July.

-However, the UK stock market has given up some of that ground as the conflict between Kiev's forces and pro-Russian separatists in eastern Ukraine has escalated.
-After the shooting down of a Malaysian passenger plane over rebel-held territory, U.S. and European leaders agreed on Monday to impose wider sanctions on Russia's financial, defence and energy sectors.
+However, the UK stock market has since given up some of that ground due to tensions between Russia and Ukraine.
+Kiev's forces are fighting pro-Russian separatists in eastern Ukraine, where nearly 300 people were killed on July 17 when a Malaysian passenger plane was shot down over rebel-held territory.

-Shares in oil major BP fell 1.6 percent after BP posted higher profits but warned further Western sanctions on Russia could harm its business there and its relationship with Russian state oil company Rosneft.
+U.S. and European leaders agreed on Monday to impose wider sanctions on Russia's financial, defence and energy sectors in the wake of the plane disaster.

 Hantec Markets analyst Richard Perry said the uncertain geopolitical outlook was holding back equity markets, even though there were signs that company profits were improving.

 "Investors are still fairly cautious about Ukraine and Russia.
 There's no real drive to push equities higher," he said.
-(Additional reporting by Francesco Canepa; Editing by Hugh Lawson/Ruth Pitchford)
+(Additional reporting by Francesco Canepa; Editing by Hugh Lawson)

 * Japanese companies are major investors in the UK (Adds quotes and detail)